balancer/linear-pools/README.md

 Linear Pool defines how the exchange rate is calculated.
 Notice that `_getWrappedTokenRate` function has a try/catch block.
-Calls to an external view function implemented by the main token and related contracts need to be encapsulated by a try/catch for security purposes, to avoid exploiting attacks involving the rate manipulation of the token.
+Calls to an external view function implemented by the main token and related contracts need to be wrapped by try/catch blocks for security purposes, to avoid exploiting attacks involving the rate manipulation of the token.